20 Areas of improvement examples and how to identify yours

 20. Problem-solving

-To solve a problem well, you have to look at the situation, think about your options, and choose the best one.
+To solve a problem well, you have to examine the situation, consider your options, and choose the best one.
 These skills help you handle challenging situations and find creative solutions.
-Strong problem-solving skills can be very helpful at work.
-These traits are important for the growth and success of an organization.
-They're also crucial for conflict resolution skills and leadership roles.

 • Do you actively seek out solutions to problems you encounter at work?